divnix/std/ROADMAP.md

 ## Milestone v1

 With the above in mind, the [issue backlog](https://github.com/divnix/std/issues) will be regularly groomed and prioritized.
-This is an aid for the core contributors, but it may also provide the necessary orientation and stability to convince interested new contributors.
+This is an aid for the core contributors, but it may also provide the necessary orientation to get new contributors set up.

 Welcome!